Mikroways/ansible-teleport/README.md

 Defaults to empty string.
 Any configuration send to teleport binary as systemd EnvironmentFile can be set here.
-For example, some nodes need an https proxy to acccess teleport gateway.
+For example, some nodes need an https proxy to access teleport gateway.
 For example:

 ```
 teleport_systemd_env_content: |